TheWindows/SpectronV2/README.md

 > Make Sure You Have Permissions Or Op On The Server

+> This Is A Recreated Fake Player Plugin By Muqsit

 - You Can Add Fake Players To Your Server With No Limit!
 - You Can Fully Customize The Fake Player For Example:
 - You Can Turn Off Pvp Mode